pooyadhgh/pooyadhgh/README.md

-Hi, my name is **Pooya Dehghani**, a Full-Stack JavaScript developer, experienced in building and maintaining websites and web applications and passionate about learning new skills and solving complex problems.
+Hi, my name is **Pooya Dehghani**, a Full-Stack JavaScript developer, experienced in building and maintaining websites and web applications, and passionate about learning new skills and solving complex problems.

 ### Languages and Tools: